isaackogan/TikTokLive/README.md

 ## Increased Access (API Keys)

 Need increased access to TikTok's servers?
 API keys can be acquired by contacting me on Discord.
 50% of my share of the proceeds goes to https://www.thetrevorproject.org/.
-The other 50% go towards my caffeine addiction.
+The other 50% of my share goes towards my caffeine addiction.

 ## Table of Contents